bradymholt/cron-expression-descriptor/README.md

 ## .NET Platform Support

 Begining with version 2.0.0, the NuGet package will contain a library targeting .NET Standard 1.1 and 2.0.
-This allows the library to consumed by applications running on the following .NET platforms:
+This allows the library to be consumed by applications running on the following .NET platforms:

 - .NET Core >= 1.0
 - .NET Framework >= 4.5